Kunal, Haryana: Cultural context

-The earliest site of this culture is Kunal (4000 BCE) in Haryana which is older than Rehman Dheri (3300 BCE).
+The earliest site of this culture is Kunal (4000 BCE) in Haryana, which is older than Rehman Dheri (3300 BCE).
 The type site, the first excavated site of this type of culture is Kot Diji.
-Rehman Dheri, which was considered oldest example of this culture, is now the second oldest example of this culture after Kunal was excavated and found to be older than Rehman Dher with similar older cultural artifacts then the Rehman Dheri.
+Rehman Dheri, which was considered oldest example of this culture, is now the second oldest example of this culture after Kunal was excavated and found to be older than Rehman Dheri with similar older cultural artifacts then the Rehman Dheri.

-Kot Diji and Amri are close to each other in Sindh, they earlier developed indigenous culture which had common elements, later they came in contact with Harappan culture and fully developed into Harappan culture.
+Kot Diji and Amri are close to each other in Sindh; they earlier developed indigenous culture which had common elements; later they came in contact with Harappan culture and fully developed into Harappan culture.
 Earliest examples of artifacts belonging to this culture were found at Rehman Dheri, however, later excavations found the oldest example of this culture at Kunal.
 These are cultural ancestor to site at Harappa.
-These sites have pre-Harappan indigenous cultural levels, distinct from the culture of Harappa, these are at Banawali (level I), Kot Diji (level 3A), Amri (level II}.
+These sites have pre-Harappan indigenous cultural levels, distinct from the culture of Harappa, these are at Banawali (level I), Kot Diji (level 3A), Amri (level II).
 Rehman Dheri also has a pre Kot Diji phase (RHD1 3300-28 BCE) which are not part of IVC culture.
 Kot Diji has two later phases that continue into and alongside Mature Harappan Phase (RHDII and RHDII 2500-2100 BCE).
 Fortified towns found here are dated as follows.